perspectivesonatheme/patterns/Core/Abstraction.md

 - freedom of speech: a general principle that is embodied in various laws, which themselves are embodied in the actual enforcement of those laws
 - education standards at the local, state, and federal levels (increasing levels of abstraction from the act of teaching)
 - money: a way of comparing values of otherwise incommensurable things
+- consistent schedules for public transportation vs on-demand
+	- consistent schedules abstract demand across hours/days/weeks
+	- higher transaction costs when they don't run consistently due to passengers needing to look up schedules on demand
+	- downside is that the schedule isn't always aligned with demand - there may not be enough riders to offset the cost of a trip, or vehicles may be crowded
+	- compared to the market-based surge pricing model of e.g. Uber

 Anything to say about abstraction to the limit, as discussed [here](http://www.yesodweb.com/blog/2015/10/beginner-friendly-code-and-apis)?